 You can glimpse the girls' playroom in this photo.
 Click here to see that full reveal!

-The most dramatic changes are the paint color (isn't the soft aqua color gorgeous?!) and the monogram wall above the front door.
+The most dramatic changes are the paint color (check out my tips for choosing paint colors) and the monogram wall above the front door.
 I had so much fun collecting “A”s to hang.
 More details on how to create your own monogram wall in an upcoming post :)

-I also changed out the traditional chandelier for this gorgeous, contemporary drum shade chandelier from Crate and Barrel
+I also changed out the traditional chandelier for this gorgeous, contemporary drum shade chandelier from Crate and Barrel.
+I adore it.

 You know I can't resist a dramatic before and after photo, so here you go!